maddoxx02/TMFC_toolbox/README.md

 ROI masks which do not contain any voxels that have data across all subjects will be removed from the TMFC analysis.
 User can also remove heavily cropped ROIs.

 You can define several ROI sets and switch between them.
-For example, push **ROI_set** button second time and then push "Add new ROI set":
+For example, push **ROI_set** button a second time and then push "Add new ROI set":

 <p align="center">
 <img src = "illustrations/02_Select_ROIs_GUI_4.PNG">